Policies & Procedures

 III.
 NNU Assignment of Accommodation Form

 B. The reasonable accommodations that are provided to the student by NNU will be listed on this form.
-The office personnel work together with the student to make arrangements for accommodations to be implemented in each course for each semester in a manner that enables the student to satisfactorily complete the course objectives.
+CASA personnel work together with the student to make arrangements for accommodations to be implemented in each course for each semester in a manner that enables the student to satisfactorily complete the course objectives.

 IV.
 Types of Reasonable Accommodations Provided